MaxEnt Loss: Constrained Maximum Entropy for Calibration under Out-of-Distribution Shift

 \begin{definition} [Variance Constraint] Next, consider the case where the expected variance $\sigma^2$ of the target distribution is to be constrained, the variance constraints can be added to \cref{focal_loss}: \end{definition}

-Where $\sigma^2_G$ is the global expected variance $\E[\mathcal{Y}^2]$ and $\sum_k \mathcal{Y}^2 y_k = \sigma^2_{Lk}$ is the expected local variance for the $k$th class with $\lambda_\sigma^2$ as the corresponding Lagrange multiplier.
+where $\sigma^2_G$ is the global expected variance $\E[\mathcal{Y}^2]$ and $\sum_k \mathcal{Y}^2 y_k = \sigma^2_{Lk}$ is the expected local variance for the $k$th class with $\lambda_{\sigma^2}$ as the corresponding Lagrange multiplier.
 For this form, we assume that there is no knowledge of the expected average/mean constraint.

-\begin{definition} [Mean and Variance Constraints] Finally, when both the expected average and variance of the target distribution are to be considered, we can combine both constraints in tandem.
+\begin{definition} [Mean and Variance Constraints] Finally, when both the expected average and variance of the target distribution are to be considered, we can combine both constraints.
 The objective function for this form is given by: \end{definition}

-For this case, the variances are computed together with the expected average $\sum_k (\mathcal{Y} - \mu)^2 y_k = \sigma^2_{Lk}$ and the Lagrange multipliers $\lambda_\mu$ and $\lambda_{\sigma^2}$ need to be solved simultaneously.
-For all three definitions, the respective Lagrange multipliers $\lambda_n$ can be solved cheaply using only CPU, with traditional numerical root-finders such as Newton Raphson's method in a complexity of $\mathcal{O}(n)$ time.
-This step is described in line 4 of \cref{alg:algorithm}, along with the rest of our method in more detail.
+For this case, the variances are computed together with the expected average $\sum_k (\mathcal{Y} - \mu)^2 y_k = \sigma^2_{Lk}$, and the Lagrange multipliers $\lambda_\mu$ and $\lambda_{\sigma^2}$ need to be solved simultaneously.
+For all three definitions, the respective Lagrange multipliers $\lambda_n$ can be solved cheaply using traditional numerical root-finders that require only CPU.
+In our work, we select Newton Raphson's method as our root-finder which utilizes a helper function $g(\lambda)$ and its derivative $g'(\lambda)$ to solve for $\lambda_n$ in $\mathcal{O}(n)$ time.
+This step is described in lines 4 and 11-15 of \cref{alg:algorithm}, along with more details on the rest of our method.

-We highlight that global expected mean and variance are computed from the prior distribution $P(y_k)$ and the local mean and variances are computed for each class label.
-For example, in the case of onehot labels the local averages are always $\mu_{Lk} = y_k$, however this is no longer true if the ground truth labels are not onehot (e.g label smoothing).
+We highlight that global expected mean and variance are computed from the prior distribution $P(y_k)$; the local mean and variances are computed for each class label.
+For example, in the case of one-hot labels the local averages are always $\mu_{Lk} = y_k$, however this is no longer true if the ground truth labels are not one-hot (e.g.\ label smoothing).

-After the constraints are computed each of the Lagrange multipliers $\lambda_n$ are subsequently solved numerically, before training is performed.
-The Appendix contains examples and proofs for how each Lagrange multiplier is computed for single or multiple constraints.
+After the constraints are computed, each of the Lagrange multipliers $\lambda_n$ are solved numerically before training is performed.
+The Appendix contains examples and proofs on this computation for single and multiple constraints.
 In our ablation study, we also include a discussion regarding the empirical effects of local constraints.